r4victor/tenthousandmeters/content/blog/python_bts_11.md

 ImportError: attempted relative import beyond top-level package
 ````

-This is because Python does not move through the file system to resole relative imports.
+This is because Python does not move through the file system to resolve relative imports.
 It just takes the value of `__package__`, strips some suffix and appends the new one to get the absolute module name.

 Obviously, relative imports break when `__package__` is not defined at all.
 In this case, you get the following error: